In Times of Trouble, God’s Word Provided Me With Encouragement

 On the morning of the second day at around seven, the chief came to interrogate me again.
 When he saw that I still wasn’t willing to speak, he tried to lure me in with yet another cunning trick.
 A balding, plainclothes policeman came in, helped me get up, and escorted me over to a sofa.
 He smoothed out my clothes, patted me on the shoulder and, feigning concern, said with a mirthless smile, “Look at you, there’s no point in suffering this way.
 Just talk to us and then you can go home.
 Why stay here and endure all this torment?
 Your children are waiting for you at home.
 Do you know how much it hurts me to see you suffer like this?”
 Listening to all his lies and looking at that detestable, shameless face, I ground my teeth in anger and thought to myself, “You’re just a demon who spouts all kinds of lies to deceive me.
 Don’t you think for one minute that I’m going to betray God.
 Don’t you even dream that I’m going to say one word about the church!”
 When the policeman saw that I remained unmoved, he fixed me with a lascivious stare and began to paw at me with his hand.
 I automatically moved away from him, but that scoundrel held me with one hand so that I couldn’t move and then he gripped my chest with his other hand.
 I cried out in pain and felt immense hatred for this man; I was so angry that my whole body shook and tears came streaming down my cheeks.
 I cast a rage-filled glare at him and, seeing the look in my eyes, he let go of me.
 I knew that God had taken pity on me in my weakened state and had made that monster shrink back.
 Through this personal experience, I truly witnessed the evil, reactionary and cruel nature of the CCP government.
 I saw how the “People’s Police” working for the institution of the CCP were really just despicable, shameless thugs and low-lifes without any conscience at all!

 Because I hadn’t had a drop of water for 24 hours, my body was dangerously exhausted and depleted and I really wasn’t sure if I could go on any longer.
 I was suddenly struck by a feeling of profound misery and hopelessness.
 At that moment, I thought of a church hymn.
-“With a strong will I stand up against the demonic legions’ roar.
+“With steadfast will I stand against the demonic legions’ roar.
 Through the hard slog my heart becomes more resolute.
-Seeing the appearance of the true light, I follow it closely.
 Corrupt mankind is so savage and cruel, how can there be room for God?
-I forsake Satan, with unshakable heart I follow God.
-In the land ruled by the king of devils, the path of believing in God is hard.
+Now that I’ve seen the appearance of the true light, how can I give up before I’ve gained God?
+I forsake Satan, with an unshakable heart I follow God.
+In the land ruled by the king of devils, arduous is the path of believing in God.
 Satan snaps at my heels, I have nowhere to lay my head.
 Believing in and worshiping God is Heaven’s law and earth’s principle.
-Satan cruelly oppresses me, but I’m more certain about Christ.
 The tricks of the king of devils are savage, vicious, and truly contemptible.
-I will never give in to Satan, or eke out a worthless existence.
-I will suffer all torment, hardship and pain, and live through the darkest of nights.
-I will bear victorious witness, to comfort God’s heart, and to gain God’s praise.
-I have espied righteousness emerging.
-In the black night before the dawn, the devils are in their dying throes, and they render service for God.
+Having clearly seen Satan’s face, I love Christ even more.
+I will never give in to Satan or eke out a worthless existence.
+I will suffer all torment, hardship and pain, and endure through the darkest of nights.
+I will bear victorious witness, to comfort God’s heart, and to win God’s praise.
+I have espied righteousness emerging; it’s the black night before the dawn.
+The devils are in their dying throes, and they render service for God.
 God has made a group of overcomers and gained His glory.
 I see God’s wisdom and I’s righteousness.
 Even more I want to be considerate to His will, and do all I can in God’s family to repay Him with service.
 Using my heart that loves God, I will emit light and heat.
 I will be faithful to the very end, and bear witness to glorify God.
 No matter how God tries me or refines me, I am resolved to stand witness for God and satisfy Him.
 Using my heart that loves God, I will emit light and heat.
 I will be faithful to the very end, and bear witness to glorify God, to satisfy ” (“Rising Up Amidst Darkness and Oppression” in Follow the Lamb and Sing New Songs).
 This sonorous and forceful hymn was great motivation for me: These demons were persecuting the believers of God in this way because they hate God.
 Their dastardly and evil goal is to stop us from believing in and following God and thus disrupt and destroy God’s work and ruin mankind’s chance to be saved.
 In this key moment of this spiritual battle, I couldn’t lay down and let myself be the butt of Satan’s joke.
 The more Satan tormented me, the more clearly I saw its demonic face and the more I wanted to forsake it and stand on the side of God.
 I believe that God shall overcome, and that Satan is doomed to fall in defeat.
 I couldn’t give up, and I wished to rely upon God and bear a strong and resounding for Him.